a1302z/GenerativeModels/configs/README.md

 ### GAN_HACKS
 Several GAN Hacks from this [repo](https://github.com/soumith/ganhacks) are implemented and can be set here.
- - noisy_labels: Whether or not to use labels that are sampled from a gaussian around the target or precise labels.
-Also allows label flips for discriminator training
+ - noisy_labels: Whether or not to add gaussian noise to labels.
+ - label_noise_strength: factor for normal distribution added to target labels
+ - label_flips: allow label flips for discriminator training
- - flip_factor: Only if noisy_labels is allowed.
-Chance, that labels for discriminator are <b>correct</b>.
+ - flip_factor: Chance, that labels for discriminator are <b>correct</b>.
 E.g. for 0.9 10% of labels are incorrect.
  - input_noise: Add noise on input for discriminator
  - noise_factor: Only if input_noise is allowed.
 Factor that noise sampled from uniform gaussian is scaled with.
 Remember that input should be in [-1, 1].